CommE2E/comm/docs/dev_environment.md

 The second config file contains some details that the keyserver needs in order to launch Olm sessions to provide E2E encryption.

 ```
-cd server
+cd keyserver
 yarn script dist/scripts/generate-olm-config.json
 ```

-This script will create the `server/secrets/olm_config.json` config file.
+This script will create the `keyserver/secrets/olm_config.json` config file.

 ## Phabricator